Thursday, 31 December 2015

 Next we went to design inspirational quotations to paint on the walls of the secondary school main hall.
 There was much laughter but we came up with a good set of quotations and started pencilling them onto the walls.
 It was so hot - I know I am using that word a lot but the sweat was actually dripping off our noses.
 The pupils did a fantastic job, planning and measuring carefully first.
 Not being artistic I contented myself with advising on whether letters were straight, or sitting on the benches to counterbalance the weight of the pupils who were standing up high to do the designs and generally giving encouragement.
 By lunch time we were more or less melting and a couple of pupils were feeling a bit unwell due to the heat, so we had an extended lunch break and some of the pupils had a sleep.
 We went back to the hall at 5 and it was distinctly cooler outside by then, with a rather pleasant breeze.
 Inside the hall it was still very hot though - I think the tin roofs seem to hold the heat.

 After dinner Gabriel came to talk to us and sang with us - then he mentioned that there is a Church night service on a Friday night starting at ten, and asked if we wanted to go.
 So we trooped off in the dark to the Church and got a warm welcome.
 There was singing and dancing, accompanied by the beat of a large drum.
 Then there was praying, and the congregation was asked if they wanted to give testimonials.
-Clearly we visitors were being invited to speak, so George and I both got up, I just said that I was thankful for being in Uganda, Gabriel preached a sermon based on Jeremiah about God being a potter and us being the clay.
-We left just after midnight but Gabriel told us that it goes on until 3 a.m.!
+Clearly we visitors were being invited to speak, so George and I both got up, I just said that I was thankful for being in Uganda.
+Gabriel preached a sermon based on Jeremiah about God being a potter and us being the clay.
+We left just after midnight but Gabriel told us that it goes on until 3 a.m.

-7. Thursday 8th October
+7. Uganda - Thursday 8th October

 Today after morning games we went to the secondary school.
 We were divided into classes and I was first in English with 3rd year and then in French with 2nd year.

 Needless to say I absolutely loved it as the teacher in me swung into action.
 The pupils who were with me were a wee bit shy in front of the secondary classes (they are such lovely confident young people but this was clearly outside their comfort zone).
 However with encouragement they joined in so it was a great experience for them.
 In English they were studying a past paper to prepare for their exams next week.
-Somewhat drily the subject was "What makes a good boss?"
-I tried to liven it up with lots of examples.
+The subject was "What makes a good boss?"
+I tried to liven it up with lots of scenarios.
 The vocabulary that they used in their answers was very good but some of them made me smile - "A good boss should love his employees" or "a good boss should not tease his employees".
 The 2nd year students don't learn French yet so it was easy to put together a beginners' lesson at no notice!
 Again our Scottish pupils joined in enthusiastically; we did simple greetings and then the months of the year - so that we could sing "Quelle est la date de ton anniversaire?" because it's one of the few school French songs of which I can remember both words and tune!
 The pupils soon picked it up and we got everyone singing!
 We then gave the pupils the chance to ask our pupils some questions - after a quiet start the questions came thick and fast.
 Among others they asked what music do we like, what did the pupils want to do as a career, what tribe do we belong to (we explained about clans), and what dances we have.
 This led to our pupils demonstrating the Gay Gordons, and in return the Ugandan pupils showed us a dance.
 One of the Ugandan pupils asked how much are dowries in Scotland.
 We asked about what happens in Uganda and they explained that it's what the groom's father gives to the bride's father.
 They also told us that weddings are really big in Uganda - 700 to 1000 people sometimes.
 This was all great fun with much laughter.

 Deborah had a treat for us at lunch time - she had specially made chips for us which takes a lot of preparation because she has to cook everything on the fire.
 We were all delighted and touched by her thoughtfulness and thanked her very much.

-6. Wednesday 7th October
+6. Uganda - Wednesday 7th October

-I had the best night's sleep so far last night, maybe I'm becoming acclimatised to the heat.
+I had the best night's sleep so far last night; maybe I'm becoming acclimatised to the heat.
 At breakfast time we got to try Ugandan porridge, which is made with maize flour, rice and sugar.
 I liked it, it's quite thin but the rice gives it a bit of texture.
 We went back to the primary for the morning; unfortunately one of the teachers took ill at break time and had to go to hospital, which left the two youngest nursery classes with only only one teacher going between the two rooms.
 So I ended up doing my first "please take" in Africa!
 The four pupils who were helping out in the two classes were absolute stars, because the wee ones are only three or four years old and it was very difficult even keeping them in their seats because they were so excited.
 Eventually the teacher took both classes out to the grassy area for a sing song which was much better!
 Naturally we obliged with British songs like Old Macdonald had a Farm, with the children joining in the actions.
 In return the children sang us African songs like Shake Shake the Mango Tree.

-5. Tuesday 6th October
+5. Uganda - Tuesday 6th October

 The boarding school pupils, whose dormitories are right beside ours, got ready very early and I was talking to a girl who was ironing a shirt on a towel in a step, using an iron that had coal embers inside it.
 She was ironing it for her teacher!
 The pupils have a very small space to themselves; just a bunk bed in a crowded dormitory with a padlocked box on it, and they wear the key on a string around their neck.
-Nevertheless they take very good care of their appearance, and stood outside their dormitories polishing their shoes and combing their hair.
+Nevertheless they take very good care of their hygiene and appearance, and stood outside their dormitories polishing their shoes and combing their hair.

 First of all we joined in "morning exercise" down in the field, where the pupils played games before their first classes.
 We were all ready at 7 a.m. as we had been told but time is a bit more relaxed around here and the exercise didn't get started until a good half hour later.
 The pupils absolutely love having their pictures taken, but what they like even more is looking at the photos on the screen afterwards, which sends them into fits of laughter!